 This month’s Recipe Redux theme is a lively one as we were challenged to use liqueurs, extracts, and other alcohol in our recipes.
 I’ve been wanting to make popsicles, so this was the perfect opportunity to create something a little unconventional.

-A couple years ago, I helped out with a wine and cheese pairing class at the Salud!
-Cooking School at Whole Foods and tried port wine for this first time.
+A couple years ago, I helped out with a wine and cheese pairing class at the Salud Cooking School at Whole Foods and tried port wine for the first time.
 I wish I could remember the name of it because it was soooo good.
 Since then I’ve been in search of a similar port, but have learned a few things along the way about the different types of port wine.
 I prefer the Tawny variety, which is sweet dessert wine that’s fortified with brandy.
 Normally I pair Tawny with dark chocolates, but when I came across some perfectly in-season cherries, I thought this would be a match made in heaven for frozen treats!

 Need more boozy recipes?
 Check out the other Recipe Redux submissions by clicking on the blue frog below!
 Stay cool!